LoymarkDevTest/LoymarkDevTest.github.io/README.md

 ## Use this space to list requirements you could not implement.

-- I think there is an error in the rerender and the title of the calendar, but I didn't have time to correct it.
-### Final notes:
 Please use a server to avoid CORS problems, thank you!
 ### Thanks guys